|1 bedroom apartments :||14|

 Be prepared to pay more for furnished apartments for rent in Tel Aviv as these facilities come at an extra cost to your property and be aware the owner will expect you to take care of the furniture and leave it as you found it.
 They are usually very central and located in the heart of the city, but can also be found in neighbourhoods on the outskirts at a slightly lower price.

-Apartments in Tel Aviv by District
+Types of Accommodations in Tel Aviv

 Neve Tzedek is one the most beautiful areas of the city, with cobbled streets, european and oriental architecture and a local business vibe.
 It is one of the most expensive postcodes in the city due to its beauty and attractive way of life.